 The NBA’s official position as an organization remained opposed to sports betting, but having the league’s commissioner support legalization in such a public manner was a big deal.
 In those early days, having such a well-known personality endorse legal sports betting was both surprising to and welcomed by legalization proponents.

 The Supreme Court’s decision to strike down PASPA prompted the NBA to change its position on sports betting from one of adamant opposition to one that acknowledges the reality: legal sports betting is here to stay.

 States with Legal NBA Betting

 Multiple states have legalized sports betting since the Supreme Court’s decision in May 2018 and more are in the process of doing so.
 Delaware, New Jersey, Pennsylvania, West Virginia and Rhode Island were among the first states to pass sports betting laws and additional states have introduced legislation to follow suit.

 The following map shows where NBA betting is legal right now.
 Blue states allow in-person, online and mobile betting.
 Green states allow in-person betting only at the moment.
+Red states allow mobile/online betting only.
 Orange states have laws in place, but additional laws or regulations must be approved before the first sportsbooks can go live.

 States with legal sports betting

 You can also see our state-by-state guide to sports betting for more information and updates where you live.

 If you live in a state that does not have legal NBA betting, you may want to look into daily fantasy sports (DFS).
 Daily fantasy contests are not quite the same as sports betting, but they do serve as a worthy alternative because you draft a team of players, earn fantasy points based on your fantasy team’s performance in the real world and can earn significant money if you’re good (or lucky).